 Never the Bride is a comfort read for me, I have read it so many times and it is shocking I still have not read the next book in the series with our protagonist Brenda.
 Set in Whitby, Brenda runs a B+B and she wants a quiet life.
 (I can relate with that) Her friend, … Continue reading Book Review.
 Never the Bride by Paul Magrs.

-The reader is introduced to a whole community of people in Murder at St Anne’s and because there has been a murder in the very church of this community, they all have their own alibis, knowledge and secrets, which the individuals are fearful of divulging to Inspector Oldroyd.
-I liked that Murder at St Anne’s … Continue reading Book Review.
+thanks to Netgalley and the publisher for an ebook copy of this book in exchange for an honest review.
+The reader is introduced to a whole community of people in Murder at St Anne’s and because there has been a murder in the very church of this community, they all have their own alibis, knowledge … Continue reading Book Review.
 Murder at St Anne’s by J. R. Ellis.